nuitrcs/intro_quest_workshop/README.md

 ## Downloads
 Click to download [intro.tar](https://github.com/nuitrcs/intro_quest_workshop/raw/master/intro.tar) onto your local computer.
 We will use Cyberduck to move the file from your local computer onto Quest.
-[Software](https://kb.northwestern.edu/quest-login) for logging into Quest
+Download one of the [Software](https://kb.northwestern.edu/quest-login) options for logging into Quest
 [Cyberduck](https://cyberduck.io/), a friendly ftp client for transferring files to/from Quest